 Also of interest is that Meridian has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Meridian is a great place for families with children to consider.
-First of all, many other families with children live here, making Meridian a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Meridian has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Meridian is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Meridian’s overall crime rate is lower than average for the country.

+Meridian is a somewhat ethnically-diverse city.
 The people who call Meridian home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Meridian residents report their race to be White, followed by Asian.
-Important ancestries of people in Meridian include English, Irish, Norwegian, and Italian.
+Important ancestries of people in Meridian include German, Irish, Norwegian, and Italian.

 The most common language spoken in Meridian is English.
 Other important languages spoken here include Spanish and Chinese.